This article was originally published at Silver Screen & Roll.

 I remember when he passed Ron the ball, how the 6-24 shooting night was supplemented by 15 rebounds in a game where every board mattered, and the joy on his face when he chased down that final loose ball as a dejected Paul Pierce watched on in the background.
 I remember him standing on the scorers table, arms extended with the game ball in his hands as confetti swirled around him, counting off his rings.

 I remember the flair he played with.
 The charisma he carried himself with.
 I remember the scoring binges, his sucking the gravity out of the arena, him slapping Alvin Gentry’s backside after hitting an impossible jumper, him hitting a turnaround lefty jumper because he’d wrecked his right shoulder but refused to come out of the game, the reverse pivot jumper in New York after putting his defender in the popcorn machine.
 I remember 81.
 I remember Kobe 62, Mavericks 61.
-I remember the corner 3 over Brandon Roy and LaMarcus Aldridge, the dunk over Jaren Jackson, the dunk over Yao Ming, the dunk over Nash, the dunk over Dwight, the pre-season dunk on Ben Wallace, that George Karl didn’t have a defender to stop him in 2009, the game winner vs. the Suns in the ‘06 playoffs, his streak of game-winners.
+I remember the corner 3 over Brandon Roy and LaMarcus Aldridge, the dunk over Jaren Jackson, the dunk over Yao Ming, the dunk over Nash, the dunk over Dwight, the pre-season dunk on Ben Wallace, that George Karl didn’t have a defender to stop him in 2009, the game winner vs. the Suns in the ‘06 playoffs, his streak of game-winners in 2010.

 I remember him making two free-throws on a ruptured achilles tendon because no one was going to take those FT’s but him.
 I remember him putting up 60 points on 50 shots in his final NBA game, because there was only one way Kobe Bean Bryant was going to call it a career.